-If you are going to create faceless videos, you need to either animate them, screen record, or use stock video footage.
+To create faceless videos, you need to either animate them, screen record them or use stock video footage.
 For stock video footage, this is where Envato Elements comes in.

 It’s an all-you-can-download service that includes video footage, photos, graphics, fonts, and more.

 The stock video footage is a goldmine for a YouTube automation channel.

 InVideo is an online video editor with a twist.
 Here you have a bunch of proven templates to use to get your videos started; all you need to do is add your content.

 The integrated media library makes video production for faceless channels much quicker.
 With it, you can produce higher-quality content than you would if you used free stock videos and pictures.

 Doodly is an excellent tool for creating whiteboard animations.
 It’s affordable and easy to use, making it ideal for those just starting out.

 Animation tools are growing in popularity, and there are also quite a few quality Doodly alternatives available, but Doodly is generally considered the market leader.

 YouTube automation uses software and freelancers to make the creation and publishing of videos easier.